 “In New York and Delaware, you can get briefs online.
 The Supreme Court of the US has said everyone has a right to these generally, and you can request them anonymously [through the American Bar Association website].
 One of the benefits of giving notice to a party in a case is that they might give you the documents you are seeking.
 But what if you want anonymity?
 What we see in Ireland is the total refusal of the courts to exercise their rights under the Court Officers Act.
 There is a culture of secrecy in the Courts Service which is no more than an administrative body.
 Access to files is not a matter for the Courts Service – it’s a matter for judges.”
 Even the Court of Justice of the European Union makes court documents available.8

-Some Irish judges have already taken the first step to counter Ireland's "culture of secrecy".
-Now it's up to the rest of them.
+Some Irish judges have already taken the first step to counter Ireland's “culture of secrecy”.
+Now it’s up to the rest of them.
 (From August 1 2018, the media have been allowed to access court files in all cases “opened or deemed to have been opened in court”.)

 1 3 IR 43